 Ford easy fuel

-2 USB ports, Auxiliary input socket, DAB Digital radio, Steering wheel mounted controls
+2 USB ports, Auxiliary input socket, DAB Digital radio, Ford SYNC includes 8" touchscreen, 6 speakers, apple carplay, android auto and emergency assistance, Steering wheel mounted controls

 Exterior Body Features